-Same thing will happen, you know, if you-even though something is good, you cannot, you know, convince them completely.
+Same thing will happen if you-even though something is good, you cannot convince them completely.
 That is human nature.
-If you do it little by little, you know, as much as you can, that is the best policy.
+If you do it little by little, as much as you can, that is the best policy.
 And we will have always good feeling between us.
-How we bring out-begin about this kind of life in our human life is, you know, too hard.
+How we bring out-begin about this kind of life in our human life is too hard.
 Strong practice is in ourselves-for ourselves, not for others.
 Without forcing our way on others, but to practice to force the truth on us-each one of us, then naturally people follow your example.
-And they will share-you can share the joy with people.
-Because-again, because you expect too much, you cannot share your complete freedom.
+And you can share the joy with people.
+Again, because you expect too much, you cannot share your complete freedom.
 And you don't have freedom.
-Even though you have it you cannot share [it] with people.
+Even though you have it you cannot share it with people.

-The other day I talked about Ummon's6 the Sun-Faced Buddha and the Moon-Faced Buddha.7 Sometime we are sick and sometime we are healthy.
+The other day I talked about Ummon's the Sun-Faced Buddha and the Moon-Faced Buddha.
+[SR must have meant to say Baso Dōitsu (Master Ma, Mazu Daoyi: 709-788), the Ch'an master who answered "Sun-Faced Buddha, Moon-Faced Buddha."-Third case of The Blue Cliff Record, "Master Ma Is Unwell."]
+Sometime we are sick and sometime we are healthy.
 But to be sick and to be healthy is our practice.
 Sometime we are healthy and sometime we are sick.
 Sometime it is hot, and sometime it is cold.
 When it is cold you should be cold buddha.
 When it is hot you should be hot buddha.
 There's no secret.
 That's all.
-That is Buddhism.
+That is

+Buddhism.
 When it is cold, you should be cold buddha.
 When you are sick, you should be sick buddha.
 That's all.
 No secret.

-But you may find-find out how difficult practice it is to be just sick.
+But you may find out how difficult practice it is to be just sick.
 To be just healthy, to be just hot, or to be just cold.
 If it is cold, you may want to go to somewhere it is not so cold.
 When you are sick, you want to be recovered.
-Even though, you know, you want to be recovered if-before time come, you cannot be recovered.
-So it is better just to stay in bed-just to enjoy the life in the hospital.
+Even though you want to be recovered-before time come, you cannot be recovered.
+So it is better just to stay in bed -just to enjoy the life in the hospital.
 That is much better.
 When time come, if your doctor is taking care of yourself, you will be recovered.